netless-io/fastboard/docs/en/appliance-plugin.md

         LongDotted = 'LongDotted'
     };
     export type ExtendMemberState = {
-        /** The teaching AIDS selected by the current user */
+        /** The teaching aids selected by the current user */
         currentApplianceName: ApplianceNames;
         /** Whether to open the pen tip */ strokeType? : EStrokeType;